hjjvandam/Apptainer_Definitions/AlmaLinux9_Apptainer/README.md

 ```
 The `--bind $HOME` flag binds the users home directory on the host system to the same
 location in the container.

+You can use different Apptainer versions by substituting the relevant version
+numbers.